OSLO: On-the-Sphere Learning for Omnidirectional images and its application to 360-degree image compression: Representation learning on the sphere

 \subsection{Discussion}

-As shown in Table~\ref{tab:CNN_characteristics}, none of the current learning approaches satisfies all the initial requirements for proper representation learning on the sphere.
+As we can see in \cref{tab:CNN_characteristics}, none of the current learning approaches is able to satisfy all the initial requirements and have at the same time a linear complexity, \emph{i.e.}, $\mathcal{O}(N_{pix}$).
 While it is not possible to guarantee consistent filtering with the mapping-based solution, using graph-based approaches to adjust to the topology reduces the filter expressiveness.
 Spectral and multi-graph approaches support more expressive filters that can be applied consistently.
-However, they come with a significant increase in complexity, resulting in issues to handle high-resolution 360$\circ$ images.
-Alternatives to the aforementioned categories of methods have also been explored by defining tools directly on the uniformly sampled sphere~(\emph{e.g.,} \cite{jiang2018spherical,krachmalnicoff_convolutional_2019}).
-Their approaches remain however pretty complex and too specific to the target applications.
+However, they come with a significant increase in complexity, resulting in issues to handle high-resolution 360$^\circ$ images.
+Alternatives to the aforementioned categories of methods have also been explored by defining tools directly on the uniformly sampled sphere~(\emph{e.g.}, \cite{jiang2018spherical,krachmalnicoff_convolutional_2019}).
+Their approaches however remain pretty complex and too specific to the target applications.